janvgils/SatPC32/README.md

  The auxiliary file SatRename evaluates this file to replace the satellite names used in Space-Track TLE data files with their AMSAT names.

- Column #1 contains the 5-digit "Identification Number" used in TLE files (data line #1, columns 3 - 7).
+ Column #1 contains the 5-digit "Identification Number" used in TLE files
+           (data line #1, columns 3 - 7).
- Column #2 contains the satellite's 8-digit "International Designator" (data line #1, columns 10 - 17),
+ Column #2 contains the satellite's 8-digit "International Designator"
+           (data line #1, columns 10 - 17),
  Column #3 contains the satellite's AMSAT name.

- When a new satellie is available, it can be added to this list.<br />
+ When a new satellie is available, it can be added to this list.
- Note, that the "Identification Number" and the "International Designator" must contain a fix number of digits.<br />
+ Note, that the "Identification Number" and the "International Designator" must contain a fix number of digits.
  </pre></blockquote>

 Doppler.sqf<br />
 <blockquote><pre>
  This file contains all data required for the CAT tuning to operate.
 CAT tuning only works for satellites whose frequencies are contained in the file.
  To use the program's tuning functions during Vfo operation, these data are also needed.
  </pre></blockquote>

 Prior.SQF<br />
 <blockquote><pre>
  The program performs automatic satellite switching for satellites with a priority setting.
-This works as follows:
- If no priority satellite is in hearing range, the program switches to a priority satellite as soon as that satellite's elevation reaches the minimum elevation angle, provided the satellite effectively comes into hearing range.
+This works as follows: If no priority satellite is in hearing range, the program switches to a priority satellite as soon as that satellite's elevation reaches the minimum elevation angle, provided the satellite effectively comes into hearing range.
  </pre></blockquote>

 AosFiles.SQF<br />